 As we wait for the actors to arrive for the interview, a large Kino Flo light illuminates a round table and an electric radiator helps to keep us warm.
 Treasure maps sit in wooden barrels next to the rear glass window of the deck, which displays dancing skeletons and burning flames.
 Despite the warmth provided by the radiator, it is very cold on the set and our fingers are freezing.

-Sam Claflin, in his early twenties, who plays the role of a youthful missionary, arrives first.
-The actor is a young chap, cheerful, and as natural as if you just met him on a soccer field, which is where he initially came from.
-It seems as if he is not yet aware of where he is and why he is there, he repeatedly mentions that he deserves to be there, which is probably only to prove to himself, that anyone of the millions of other nice guys / aspiring actors could have gotten that role.
-He is in a state of shock, but balances it out with his nice chap approach.
-Wears casual striped t-shirt, cap and jacket.
+Sam Claflin, a young actor in his early twenties, arrives first.
+He plays the role of a youthful missionary in the film.
+Claflin is cheerful and seems natural, as if you just met him on a soccer field.
+He seems unaware of where he is and why he is there, repeatedly mentioning that he deserves to be there.
+This may be a way for him to prove to himself that anyone of the millions of other aspiring actors could have gotten the role.
+Despite being in a state of shock, he maintains a friendly demeanor, wearing a casual striped t-shirt, cap, and jacket.

-We go to the main stage where todays filming happens, and on the way meet several of Jack Sparrow’s set clones.
-None of it the real Johnny Depp, but here again, the illusion is perfect and unless one stands two meters away, one can’t tell the difference from original to copy.
+As we walk to the main stage where filming is taking place, we encounter several clones of Jack Sparrow.
+None of them are the real Johnny Depp, but the illusion is so perfect that it is impossible to tell the difference from the original unless one stands very close.